-From a HO perspective, it is important that the IHO takes the lead in addressing MSDI matters for the maritime sphere through its MS. With IHO's definition of hydrography in place, MSDI delivers the instruments for the enhanced scope of hydrographic information users.
+As seen through a HO perspective, it is important that the IHO takes the lead in addressing MSDI matters for the maritime sphere through its MS. In view of IHO's definition of hydrography in place, MSDI delivers the instruments for the enhanced scope of hydrographic information users.
 MSDI is to create the framework for the future provision of this information beyond the classic field of surface navigation.
 The MSDIWG should be seen as an appropriate WG to deal with these challenges.